Jordyn Hadden

 Is it right for me?

 A Manuscript Critique may be a good fit for you if you are confident in your ability to apply developmental edits on your own.
-This service is a good option for authors who either aren’t ready for a developmental edit or have already applied developmental edits.
+This service is a good option for authors who aren’t yet ready for a full Developmental Edit.

 Story Coaching